 As always, we are very excited about the school year.
 Our Foundation One classroom is bright and spacious, an ideal environment for children to explore and learn through purposeful play.
-The children are supported to take part in a wide range of learning experiences by the teachers and apprentices throughout the week.
-The daily routine involves children choosing activities and directing their own learning with the addition of some structured lessons including phonics, mathematics and literacy.
+The children are supported to take part in a wide range of learning experiences lead by teaching staff, childcare students and volunteers.
+The daily routine involves children choosing activities and directing their own learning with the addition of structured lessons including phonics, mathematics and literacy.
 This enables us to offer a balance of academic and creative tasks, both indoors and outdoors.

 Reading is something we love to do